Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 **Q.5.b** In your opinion, what are the paper’s strengths and significance?
 What are the paper's shortcomings and deficiencies?
 How can the paper improve?

-**Your questions**
-Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

 *Additional Resources*

 The following link takes you to a paper titled [Life at Low Reynolds Number](https://www2.gwu.edu/~phy21bio/Reading/Purcell_life_at_low_reynolds_number.pdf) that examines physics at the scale of a bacteria.